-Mutual fund performance is grossly misunderstood, and as a result investors lose money unnecessarily.
+Mutual fund performance is often misunderstood, and as a result investors lose money unnecessarily.
 If you own mutual funds, you deserve to own the best performers.
 I don’t think I’ll get any argument from you on that.
-The question is how do you use performance data to find them?
+The question is how do you use performance data to find the top choices?

-Some people argue that since most mutual funds don’t beat the S&P benchmarks, you’re better off to purchase index funds and ETFs that mirror the S&P and be done with it.
+Some people argue that since most mutual funds don’t beat the S&P benchmarks anyway, you’re better off buying index funds and ETFs that mirror the S&P and be done with it.
 (Read “ETFs vs. Mutual Funds.”)

 There is some logic to this argument, but I believe that with a little work, you can do far better.
 First, I’ll tell you what not to do, then I’ll explain a method you may find helpful.